Petra Deimer

-Petra Deimer (born March 9, 1948, in Göttingen) is a German marine biologist, and nature conservationist who has been actively involved in the study and protection of marine mammals, particularly cetaceans, since the mid-1970s.
+Petra Deimer (9 March 1948, in Göttingen – 27 March 2024) was a German marine biologist, and nature conservationist who has been actively involved in the study and protection of marine mammals, particularly cetaceans, since the mid-1970s.

 Career

 Deimer gained her PhD in marine biology, with a particular focus on sperm whales, at the University of Hamburg.
 In the late 1970s many species of whale, including sperm whales, were in danger of extinction.
 As a result of Deimer's actions, the archipelago of Madeira was declared a protection zone for marine mammals, and commercial whaling around Madeira ceased in 1981.

-In addition, Deimer contributed significantly to the decision of the International Whaling Commission (IWC) to ban commercial whaling in July 1982.
+She contributed significantly to the decision of the International Whaling Commission (IWC) to ban commercial whaling in July 1982.
 In 1983 Deimer ensured that the trade in Minke whales was also banned.